 Description: This course is for beginners and former players of band instruments who would like to develop or regain their facility on an instrument.
+F, S is required.

 MUS 166 - Survey of Folk, Pop, and Rock Music to 1985 (DA)